richard-porter/trust-chain-protocol/README.md

 - Whether the authorization chain is legitimate or spoofed
 - Whether the scope has expanded across hops in ways no individual agent intended

 This is the **trust propagation problem**.
-It produces five documented failure modes that don’t exist in single-agent systems:
+It produces six documented failure modes that don’t exist in single-agent systems:

 - **Scope Creep by Delegation** — Each hop reinterprets permissions slightly wider.
 Locally reasonable; aggregate overreach.
 - **Authority Spoofing** — A malicious agent presents fabricated authorization tokens with no way to verify them.